Andrew-Rezk/React-Portfolio/README.md

 ## Available Scripts

-In the command terminal, you can run (please make sure terminal is pointing towards "react-frontend" file inside directory):
+In the command terminal, you can run (please make sure terminal is pointing towards "react-frontend" folder inside directory):

 ### `npm start`